cmboling/doodly-doofest/workshop.md

 #### Viewing and managing results

-After a few minutes the security tab will in the repository will indicate that there are new security alerts.
+After a few minutes, the security tab in the repository will indicate that there are new security alerts.

-**Note**: If this not the case we can trigger an analysis by updating `authn-service/requirements.txt`
+**Note**: If this not the case, we can trigger an analysis by updating `authn-service/requirements.txt`

 1. Go to the Dependabot alert section to view the detected dependency issues.

-For each Dependency alert we have the option to create a scurity update or to dismiss the alert with a reason.
+For each dependency alert, we have the option to create a scurity update or to dismiss the alert with a reason.

-2. For one of the alerts create a Dependency security update.
-If Dependabot can update the dependency automatically it will create a PR.
+2. For one of the alerts create a dependency security update.
+If Dependabot can update the dependency automatically, it will create a PR.
 3. For one of the alerts dimiss the alert.

 #### Enabling Dependabot security updates